-Clean Water Act jurisdictional terms such as “point source,” “WOTUS,” etc., have been the subject of debate, regulatory activity, litigation, and confusion for many years.
+Clean Water Act jurisdictional terms such as “point source,” “waters of the United States,” etc., have been the subject of debate, regulatory activity, litigation, guidance, and confusion for many years.
 Consequently, whether, and to what extent, a discharge of pollutants into groundwater potentially triggers permitting is a significant issue.

-The Maui issue was eventually addressed by the United States Supreme Court.
-It determined that the Clean Water Act is potentially applicable to pollution that migrates to groundwater.
-NPDES permitting requirements were held applicable if there is a direct discharge from a point source into navigable waters or when there is a functional equivalent of a direct discharge.
+The United States Supreme Count in Maui determined that the Clean Water Act is potentially applicable to pollutant that migrates to groundwater.
+NPDES permitting requirements are held applicable if there is a direct discharge from a point source into navigable waters or when there is a functional equivalent of a direct discharge.

 Justice Breyer in the Supreme Court’s Majority Opinion enumerated factors for determining functional equivalence which included: